 Taste: Lots of caramel.
 Raisins and cinnamon.
 Also some citrus and oak.
 Grapes and some red berries.
 Wee bit of pepper and gentle hint of smoke on the finish.

-Value for Money: The litre bottle (a tell-tale sign that it was originally intended for the now decimated travel retail market?) means you get a lot of whisky for your £45.
+Thoughts: The litre bottle (a tell-tale sign that it was originally intended for the now decimated travel retail market?) means you get a lot of whisky for your £45.
 As it happens, I also think it’s rather good.

 I haven’t always got on too well with Jura but this dram seems to carry on the improvement introduced in 2018.
 In fact I’m struggling to think of a Jura I’ve enjoyed more.
 There’s good depth – and length – to the sherry influence but it’s not a one-dimensional sherry-bomb.
 A satisfying dram – and with the litre bottle you get good value for your money as well.